City utility services include water, sewer, street sweeping, and garbage, recycling and green waste collection.

-You can start or stop service 24 hours a day 7 days a week by calling (559) 324-2115 and choosing the option to start or stop service.
+You can easily start or stop service by filling out an online form (click here to Start or click here to Stop).
+You can also start or stop service 24 hours a day 7 days a week by calling (559) 324-2115 and choosing the option to start or stop service.
 If you are doing both you will need to make two phone calls to do so, one to start and one to stop service.

 Often bills that seem to be increasingly higher can be the result of a leak.
 While the City of Clovis is always willing to help you better understand your water usage, the City of Clovis is unable to detect leaks for you.
 Before you call a plumber, you may want to take a few simple steps to see if you actually have a leak.

 If any of the numbers have changed then this would indicate that you have a leak somewhere on your property and you may want to start looking for it as leaks tend to get worse over time.